tumen102/GradleMCP/README.md

 # GradleMCP
 A simple to setup workspace to use mcp with Gradle.
-Originally made by Hippo
+Originally made by Hippo, i've just edited the tutorial and the build.gradles to ensure they use https as insecure repositores are no longer supported.

 Linux: Yes, tested.